erikswed/Greta-100-React-Web-App/README.md

 ![Alt text](https://github.com/erikswed/Greta-100-React-Web-App/blob/master/preview-film.gif)

 ## Requirements
 A website for Greta Thunberg Fridays For Future and for Greta's different engagements, such as award ceremonies, nominations, events and personal happenings.
 Practically everything about her journey.
 Greta Thunberg's concept is to every Friday make a protest, either outside or indoors, to let the world know about the climate and ecological crisis.
 One particularly important thing is the "weeks".
 Greta is now as-of writing on her 106'th week of protesting.
-By highlighting the "week" as a central organizer /, Fridays For Future have created their own time calendar era with the start at week "ONE" on Monday August 20 2018.
+By highlighting the "week" as a central organizer /, Fridays For Future have created their own time calendar era with the start at week ONE on Monday August 2018.

 ![Alt text](https://github.com/erikswed/Greta-100-React-Web-App/blob/master/weeks1.png)